Soccer in Los Angeles: History

 Soccer in Los Angeles began in the 20th century when the Southern California Football League was founded in 1902.

 Historic clubs

+Los Angeles Wolves

+The first and only champions of the United Soccer Association (1967), predecessor to the North American Soccer League (1968–1984).

 Los Angeles Kickers

 The LA Kickers were the first LA area team to win the National Challenge Cup, known today as the U.S. Open Cup.

 Maccabi Los Angeles

 LA Maccabi won the U.S. Open Cup, known in their time as the National Challenge Cup, a record number five times.

 Orange County Soccer Club

 The Orange County Soccer Club was a two-time consecutive finalist of the National Challenge Cup, in 1966 and '67.
 OCSC played Bayern Munich at Santa Ana Stadium in 1966.

 Los Angeles Aztecs

 The LA Aztecs won the NASL National Championship in their inaugural season, 1974.
 They played in many stadiums, including the Los Angeles Memorial Coliseum.
 The Aztecs folded in 1981.

 California Sunshine

 The California Sunshine, an Orange County based pro team, played in the ASL.